Trees in Hiroshima

 23 Chinese Parasol Tree

-23. Chinese Parasol Tree (Firmiana Simplex) 1 Nakajimacho, Naka-ku, Hiroshima-shi
+23. Chinese Parasol Tree (Firmiana simplex) 1 Nakajimacho, Naka-ku, Hiroshima-shi

 1 Nakajimacho, Naka-ku, Hiroshima-shi

-Specie(s): Firmiana Simplex
+Specie(s): Firmiana simplex

 Distance from the hypocenter: 1300m